arunp77/statistics-and-atmospheric-data/fundamentals_statistics/08_chapter.md

-# Two-way ANOVA, blocking, and factorial designs
+# One way and Two-way ANOVA, blocking, and factorial designs